eMoflon/emoflon-website-hugo/content/ibex/index.md

 | {{< toc >}} | {{< img src="/img/emoflon_logo_ibex.png" alt="" width="60%" >}} |
 |:---|---|

-**eMoflon::IBeX** is an open source tool suite to implement incremental model transformations using the formally founded notion of graph transformations.
+**eMoflon::IBeX** is an open source tool suite to implement incremental model transformations formally based on the notion of graph transformations.
 Graph transformations are a declarative and rule-based way to define how a graph (our model) changes.
 Usually, this is done by writing transformation rules that describe preconditions, i.e., patterns that state when a rule should be applied, and postconditions that state how the rule will change our model. eMoflon::IBeX then generates code that implements your rules ensuring that they are only applied on appropriate locations.
-Above that, we employ state-of-the-art incremental graph pattern matching techniques to react to model changes promptly and efficiently.
-Note that our tool is released as an [Eclipse](https://www.eclipse.org) plugin and makes use of the [Eclipse Modelling Framework (EMF)](https://www.eclipse.org/modeling/emf/) to design and represent (meta-)models.
+In addition to that, we employ state-of-the-art incremental graph pattern matching techniques to react to model changes promptly and efficiently.
+Note that our tool is released as an [Eclipse](https://www.eclipse.org) plugin and makes use of the [Eclipse Modelling Framework (EMF)](https://www.eclipse.org/modeling/emf/) to design and visualize (meta-)models.
 Our tool comes with two main components, namely [GT](#emoflonibex-gt) and [TGG](#emoflonibex-tgg).
-The first lets you implement generic model transformations in a unidirectional way.
+The former lets you implement generic model transformations in a unidirectional way.
 The latter enables you to implement different bidirectional model transformations to restore consistency between two models from one sole specification, e.g., synchronisers and translators.

 ## Feature Overview
 - EMF-based